Bill Griffith: Bibliography

 In January 2012, Fantagraphics published Bill Griffith: Lost and Found, Comics 1969-2003, a 392-page collection of Griffith's early work in underground comics from the East Village Other to his pages for The New Yorker and the National Lampoon in the 1980s and 1990s.

 Griffith's mother's affair with cartoonist Lawrence Lariar formed the basis of Griffith's 2015 graphic novel memoir, Invisible Ink: My Mother’s Secret Love Affair with a Famous Cartoonist, published by Fantagraphics.
 Invisible Ink depicts various other details and incidents involving Griffith's family, including his father's physical and psychological abuse of his family members.

 In 2019, Griffith's graphic biography of Schlitzie, Nobody's Fool: The Life and Times of Schlitzie the Pinhead, was published by Abrams ComicArts.

+Griffith revealed in the August 19, 2020, Zippy strip that he was writing and drawing a graphic biography of Nancy cartoonist Ernie Bushmiller.
+The book, Three Rocks: The Story of Ernie Bushmiller: The Man Who Created Nancy, was published by Harry N. Abrams August 2023.

+In 2023, Griffith produced a comic book memoir of Diane Noomin and their marriage together, titled The Buildings Are Barking.

 Zippy comics and books are now published by Fantagraphics Books.